 • Natural gas or underground piping or any other type of line to a garage or an out building

-• Propane lines
+• Propane lines from the tank to building

 • Lines to gas grills and pool heaters